fbpx

 Yep.
 Yes I am.

-The music you’re playing is going to be organized by melodies, which come from scales.
+The music you’re playing is going to be organized by melodies, which come from guitar scales.
 The chords are made from notes in that scale.

 If there’s a solo, he or she most likely used 5 to 7 notes from one or more scales to create a solo from.